 The first Safari bus of the day starts from the Whipsnade Zoo’s main gate at 10.15 am and continues every half hour till the day’s closure.

-Safari Bus trip from the boarding point to the last enclosure (Hullabazoo) takes 24 minutes and helps you explore the attraction for free.
+The Safari Bus trip from the boarding point to the last enclosure (Hullabazoo) takes 24 minutes and allows you to explore the attraction for free.

 Train safari